18F/guides/content/derisking-government-tech/home/software-solutions.md

 ### When to choose COTS

 COTS is the right choice for meeting a need that *many* other buyers have, like email.
 An agency could develop its own email system, but it would be a waste of time, money, and effort since existing COTS email systems come with a wide array of features and functions that any buyer can use to meet its needs.

 ---

+## Custom software

+{% include 'derisking-government-tech/section_image.html' img_path: "assets/derisking-government-tech/img/software-solution-custom.svg" %}

+**Custom software** refers to software code written specifically for a buyer’s needs.
+Rather than being a commercially available *item*, custom software is built by a development team working in-house or through a vendor that builds the product and works with your IT department to put it into production online for its intended users.

+### When to choose custom software

+If your agency has a unique need that is currently not served by a large marketplace — something other than email or video conferencing, for example — you should invest in building custom software to meet that need.
+This is a likely scenario for government agencies, which often have unique requirements and specifications, as well as laws and policies they must follow.

+---